zscaler/zscaler-terraformer/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell generate    Fetch resources from the Cloudflare API and generate the respective Terraform stanzas help        Help about any command import      Output `terraform import` compatible commands in order to import resources into state version     Print the version number of zscaler-terraforming
+  completion  Generate the autocompletion script for the specified shell generate    Fetch resources from the Zscaler ZPA and/or ZIA API and generate the respective Terraform stanzas help        Help about any command import      Output `terraform import` compatible commands in order to import resources into state version     Print the version number of zscaler-terraforming